astronomer/docs/astro/connectivity.md

 - AWS account for the target VPC
 - AWS Region for the target VPC
 - VPC ID of the target VPC
 - CIDR of the target VPC

 In response, Astronomer will initiate a peering request.
-This peering request must be accepted by the owner of the target VPC.
+To connect succesfully, this peering request must be accepted by the owner of the target VPC.

 Once peering is set up, continue to work with [Astronomer support](https://support.astronomer.io) and the owner of the target VPC to update the routing tables of both VPCs to direct traffic to each other.